Ozingas still trying to sway Southeast Siders on massive underground warehouse

 The developer’s air quality study is required under an ordinance sponsored by Lightfoot that passed last year and is aimed at addressing air pollution from new development.

-The concept of underground commercial space was introduced decades ago in Kansas City by businessman Lamar Hunt, former owner of the Kansas City Chiefs.
+The concept of underground commercial space was introduced decades ago in Kansas City by businessman Lamar Hunt, former owner of the Kansas City Chiefs football team.

 Initially wanting to begin construction this year, King said he’s committed to seeing the project done and welcomes scrutiny.